azsk/AzTS-docs/03-Running AzTS solution from UI/README.md

 - Add **UIConfigurations__OnDemandScanProgressIndicatorConfiguration__IsEnabled** as the Name of the appsetting.
 - Add **true** as the value of the appsetting.
 Save these settings.
 This will restart AzTS API app service.
+- For AzTS API app service (AzSK-AzTS-WebApi-xxxxx), go to Settings -> Identity.
+In System assigned tab, set Status as 'On'.
+It will enable system assigned managed identity for this app service.
 - Assign "Storage Table Data Contributor" role to Managed Identity for AzTS WebAPI(AzSK-AzTS-WebApi-xxxxx) on the Storage Account in AzTS Host Resource Group(AzSK-AzTS-Storage-xxxxx).

  Next time, when you open AzTS UI and scan subscriprion(s) manually, an indicator about Scan In Progress or scan completed will be shown.